fuyongding/fastapi_mysql/README.md

 **TODOS:**
 - Combine other files in app folder into one single folder (task_manager) **DONE**
-- DAO (class based approach in designing), by combining crud.py and database.py
+- combining crud.py and database.py, using DAO and DTO
 - handling different config for diff environment (diff env variable)